Scholarship Winner Gets Dose of New Medical Skills in South Korea

 “They were sold out of face masks and hand sanitizers.
 I watched as the Ministry of Public Health worked to inform the public and quarantine affected people.
 I learned how quickly a situation can get out of control,” said Ko, a biology junior at The University of Texas at Dallas.

-Ko, who received the Boren Scholarship from the National Security Education Program in 2014, is the University’s third Boren award winner — and the first undergraduate recipient.
-Brian Couzelis received a Boren Fellowship for graduate students in 2013, and Sarah Islam was a Boren Scholarship alternate in 2005.
+Ko, who received the Boren Scholarship from the National Security Education Program in 2014, is the University’s first undergraduate recipient of the Boren award.
+Sarah Islam was a Boren Scholarship alternate in 2005.

 The scholarship and fellowship programs allow recipients to study languages in regions critical to U.S. interests, including Africa, Asia, Latin America, Eastern Europe and the Middle East.